Rosanna Catherine Hennessy

 Thorvaldsensvej 40, 1871 Frb.
 C

-I am a microbial biotechnologist based at the University of Copenhagen since 2014 where the focus of my research is understanding how microbes synthesize secondary metabolites and enzymes, and how we can utilize such products for sustainable applications in food, pharma and biotech.
+I am a biotechnologist with expertise in molecular biology and microbial genetics where the overall focus of my research is to understand how soil bacteria synthesize secondary metabolites and enzymes, and how we can utilize such products for sustainable applications in agricultural and food biotechnology.

 My research profile covers pure to applied sciences and employs an interdisciplinary approach combining omics technologies (genomics and transcriptomics), bacterial genetics (targeted and random gene disruptions), biochemistry (enzyme purification and assay) and metabolomics (LC-MS and imaging mass spectrometry) to characterize new microbes, enzymes and secondary metabolites.

 Molecular microbial interactions.
 Healthy soils promote healthy crops.
 Key to soil heath are beneficial microbes that can protect plants from pathogen attack and promote growth.
 However, the mechanisms underpinning the interactions between beneficial bacteria and other microbes (e.g. fungal pathogens) in the rhizosphere is still not completely understood.
 My work in this area mainly focuses on understanding the molecular mechanisms involved in the interactions between beneficial bacteria and pathogenic fungi and/or plants.